norman/babosa/README.md

-Babosa provides much of the functionality provided by the [Stringex](https://github.com/rsl/stringex) gem, but in the subjective opinion of the author, is for most use cases a much better choice.
+Babosa provides much of the functionality provided by the [Stringex](https://github.com/rsl/stringex) gem, but in the subjective opinion of the author, is for most use cases a better choice.

 #### Fewer Features